jarmstrongio/mealy/README.md

 A list of the basic functionality I want to implement:
 1. ~~Actually turn the list of meals into a meal plan like the application is supposed to.~~ **DONE**
 2. ~~Utilise the weighting field to make some meals more likely than others.~~ **DONE**
-3. Add the ingredients and cooking instructions to the provided meals.json examples.
+3. Add the ingredients and generate shopping lists based on the contents of the `ingredients` JSON field.
-4. Generate shopping lists based on the contents of the `ingredients` JSON field.
+4. Add cooking instructions to the provided meals.json examples.
 5. Reduce the liklihood of repeated ingredients from day to day (So I don't eat pasta all week...).
 6. Write tests.